MohanElapolu/Blockchain-Technology-for-Requirement-Traceability-in-Systems-Engineering/README.md

 # Blockchain application for Requirement Traceability

 ## Setup the application
-1. Prerequisites: Anaconda (conda==23.11.0) and python(==3.11.2) should be installed.
+1. Prerequisites: conda and python should be installed.
+Conda version 23.11.2 and up, Python version 3.11.2 and up.
+Older versions may work but not sure.

-2. Create and activate the virtual conda environment:
+3. Create and activate the virtual conda environment:
   - Windows (open anaconda prompt terminal)
 ```
 $ conda create --name bc-env
 $ conda activate bc-env
 ```
 3. Download the blockchain_app directory.
 Open the anaconda prompt terminal in this directory.